Over the years I have devised a number of solo shows for myself and for other performers. Mine are:

 and The Rivals

 , wastrel and politician.
-It was devised with the help of Linda Kelly, the acclaimed biographer of Sheridan and in whose house the first performance was given in October 1997.
+It was devised with the help of the late Linda Kelly, the acclaimed biographer of Sheridan and in whose house the first performance was given in October 1997.
 Since then it has been seen at a number of festivals and art galleries, including the National Portrait Gallery, and twice at Sheridan's former home Polesden Lacey.